sinclairzx81/sidewinder/libs/server/readme.md

 ## WebSocketService

-A WebSocketService is JSON RPC 2.0 based WebSocket service that accepts incoming connectiosn from WebSocketClients.
-The WebSocketService works the same as the WebService but also provides an API to allow Services to call Clients.
+A WebSocketService is JSON RPC 2.0 based WebSocket service that accepts incoming WebSocket connections from WebSocketClients.
+The WebSocketService offers the same functionality as the WebService but also offers an additional API to allow Services to call and send messages to WebSocketClient methods.
 The following example implements a WebSocketService to support the WebSocketClient example located [here](https://github.com/sinclairzx81/sidewinder/blob/master/libs/client/readme.md#websocketclient).

 <details>
   <summary>Contract</summary>